alchemy-fr/Phraseanet-Docs/en/Admin/Migration to Phraseanet Docker Stack.rst

 Migrate Lazaret, download, custom and datas directories
 *********************************************************

-Copy your lazaret, download, custom and datas directories to the new destination on your Phraseanet fresh install (take note note of the path define inside your env.local file).
+Copy your lazaret, download, custom and datas directories to the new destination on your Phraseanet fresh install (take note of the path define inside your env.local file).

 ex: